sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 1. [Getting Your Feet Wet with Stream Processing - Part 2: Testing Your Streaming Application](https://www.confluent.io/blog/stream-processing-part-2-testing-your-streaming-application)
 2. [Testing Event-Driven Systems](https://www.confluent.io/blog/testing-event-driven-systems)

-Main purpose of this article is to share experience of testing Apache Kafka based applications and data pipelines, using two different approaches.
+Main purpose of this article is to share experience of testing Apache Kafka-based applications and data pipelines, using two different approaches.

 Keywords in use:
-* **Kafka based application** - by kafka based application I understand any application that uses `Kafka API` and communicates with kafka cluster.
+* **Kafka-based application** - by kafka-based application I understand any application that uses `Kafka API` and communicates with kafka cluster.
-* **Data pipeline** - is a set of Kafka based applications that are connected into a single context.
+* **Data pipeline** - is a set of Kafka-based applications that are connected into a single context.

 Examples are built using java and docker.
 For detailed information, check this repository on [github](https://github.com/sysco-middleware/kafka-testing).